Gina Carano: Strikeforce Women's Lightweight Championship bout

 After Strikeforce purchased the assets of ProElite, Carano, along with other fighters within the defunct promotion, became contractually linked with Strikeforce after many months of a stalemate regarding their free agent status.

 It was announced at Strikeforce: Lawler vs. Shields that Carano's fight against Cris Cyborg would take place on August 15, 2009, at Strikeforce: Carano vs. Cyborg.
 Strikeforce created their first Women's Championship for the bout.
 Though the 145-pound division is most commonly referred to as featherweight, Strikeforce CEO Scott Coker stated that the title would be known as the Strikeforce Women's Lightweight Championship.
 The title was later renamed the Strikeforce Women's Middleweight Championship.
 Carano lost the fight against Cyborg by TKO at 4:59 in the first round, giving her first-ever loss in her professional MMA career.

 In November 2010, Strikeforce CEO Scott Coker stated he was hopeful that she would return in 2011.
 Carano's return was formally announced in February 2011, and Strikeforce announced at its April 9, 2011, event in San Diego that Carano would make her return against Sarah D'Alelio on June 18, during the Overeem vs. Werdum Strikeforce event in Dallas.
 This bout would have been held by Zuffa, who have been detractors of women's MMA in the past.
 Critics asserted that the reason for the turnaround was Carano's marketability.
 However, the fight did not take place.
 Initially, Strikeforce announced Carano failed her pre-fight medical examination and the fight was pulled from the card.
 Later, it became public that Carano was medically cleared by the Athletic Commission but was removed from the card for other reasons.

 In April 2014, during an appearance on The Arsenio Hall Show Carano said she was considering a return to MMA.
 In September 2014, Dana White of the UFC said contract negotiations with Carano had stalled.
 During her appearance on the Joe Rogan Experience 690 podcast, Ronda Rousey said a fight between Gina Carano and her had been planned for December 2014, but never materialized.

-Carano has not fought since August 2009 and is not scheduled for any upcoming events.
+From August 2009 to February 2026, Carano would remain inactive and was not scheduled for any upcoming events.
 She is still under contract with the UFC through her old Strikeforce contract and has four fights remaining on that contract.

+Bout against Ronda Rousey

+On February 17, 2026, it was announced that Carano would make a one-off return to MMA after a 17-year hiatus under Most Valuable Promotions at MVP MMA 1, against former UFC Women's Bantamweight Champion Ronda Rousey on May 16, 2026.
+Carano lost the fight via an armbar submission 17 seconds into the first round.
+After the bout, Carano hinted at a future in MMA following her return, wanting to continue exploring her newfound fitness and renewed passion for the sport.